apache/drill/_docs/query-data/060-querying-the-information-schema.md

     | DRILL        | sys                 |
     +--------------+---------------------+

-The INFORMATION_SCHEMA name and associated keywords are case-sensitive.
+The INFORMATION_SCHEMA name and associated keywords are case-insensitive.
 You can also return a list of schemas by running the SHOW DATABASES command:

     SHOW DATABASES;